EleutherAI/lm-evaluation-harness/docs/model_guide.md

 Many models are fine-tuned with a [Chat Template](https://huggingface.co/docs/transformers/main/en/chat_templating) in order to enable back-and-forth interaction between a "User"'s queries and the model (often called "Assistant")'s responses.
 It can be desirable to evaluate fine-tuned models on evaluation tasks while wrapped in the conversational format they expect.

-In order to make your model optionally compatible with a chat format, two additional methods must be implemented:
+In order to make your model optionally compatible with a chat format, three additional methods must be implemented:

 ```python
 class MyCustomLM(LM):